script-fu/funky/content/hub/practical-applications/Gaussian-Glow.md

 ## Introduction

-The [**Gaussian Glow**](https://script-fu.github.io/funky/hub/plug-ins/folder/gaussian-glow/) plug-in is a solid example of putting the techniques we've discussed into practice.
-At first glance, the stand-alone version can look intimidating, it’s close to **1,000 lines of code**!
+The [**Gaussian Glow**](../../plug-ins/folder/Gaussian-Glow/) plug-in is a solid example of putting the techniques we've discussed into practice.
+At first glance, the stand-alone version can look intimidating, it's close to **1,000 lines of code**!

 That larger version includes all required library functions **inline**.
 But the local version I use for testing and modifications is only **300 lines**.
-Of those, the high-level function, the one that “runs the show”, is just **17 lines** long.
+Of those, the high-level function, the one that "runs the show", is just **17 lines** long.

-This means roughly **70% of the code** is shared utility logic that’s stable and doesn’t change often.
+This means roughly **70% of the code** is shared utility logic that's stable and doesn't change often.
 So when I revisit the plug-in to fix a bug or add a feature, I can quickly scan those 17 lines to get a clear sense of how the plug-in works.

-## Top Level Overview

 Here’s a look at the **top-level function** of the Gaussian Glow plug-in: